retostauffer/python-colorspace/paper.md

 * **Chroma:** Colorfullness
 * **Luminance:** Brightness

-As these dimensions represent human perception, it allows for an intuitive construction of a wide range of efficient and well-balanced color palettes.
+This allows for an intuitive construction of a wide range of efficient and well-balanced color palettes.
 The _colorspace_ package is not just a collection of fixed palettes, but rather a set of building blocks to easily create new hand-tailored perceptually-based palettes or customize existing ones by defining trajectories (paths) trough the HCL space.
-These palettes can easily be used with existing plotting and graphing libraries, so they can be integrated in existing workflows.
+These palettes can easily be integrated in existing workflows, using plotting and graphing libraries such as e.g., `matplotlib` [@Hunter:2007], `seaborn` [@Waskom:2021], or `plotly` [@plotly].

 In addition, _colorspace_ provides a set of functions and classes for handling, transforming, manipulating and visualizing color palettes both from _colorspace_ but also from any other package.
-In particular, this includes functionality to emulate color vision deficiencies [@Vienot:1995; Machado:2009] to check whether or not a certain color palette is efficient and accessible to everyone.
+In particular, this includes functionality to emulate color vision deficiencies [@Vienot:1995; @Machado:2009] to check whether or not a certain color palette is efficient and accessible to everyone.

 **RETO: Wuerde ich irgendwo gernen nennen, weiss aber nicht wo :)**